janosh/thesis/thesis.typ

 More recently, #chgnet @deng_chgnet_2023 has incorporated magnetic moments as a proxy for oxidation states to more accurately describe heterovalent ions whose interactions can depend strongly on their valence state.
 Closer adherence to the full physics provides additional latent-space regularization to the model and often allows #chgnet to infer the absolute value of magnetic moments from ionic structure, enabling the study of charge distribution and its effects on ionic dynamics in large-scale simulations.
 Similarly named but more explicit in its treatment of electronic structure is ChargE3Net @koker_higherorder_2023, an E(3)-equivariant GNN that directly predicts electron density at arbitrary points in atomic systems.
-The authors show starting the DFT self-consistent field (SCF) cycle from ChargE3Net-predicted electron densities requires fewer iterations to converge than VASP's default initialization which uses a superposition of atomic densities (SAD) @lehtola_assessment_2019.
+The authors show starting the Kohn-Sham self-consistent field (SCF) cycle from ChargE3Net-predicted electron densities requires fewer iterations to converge than VASP's default initialization which uses a superposition of atomic densities (SAD) @lehtola_assessment_2019.
 Incorporating electronic degrees of freedom into MLIPs at higher fidelity is an active area of research with many innovations likely to come.
 If done efficiently and with appropriate inductive biases, it has the potential to enable fully data-driven electronic structure simulations.